AirdroperUA/AirOS-docs/content/development/extensions/index.md

     - `Extension Name`: A human-readable name for the Extension
         - e.g. `QuickStart Test`
     - `Docker image`: `dockerusername/extension-name`
-        - e.g. `esalexander/blueos-quickstart`
+        - e.g. `esalexander/airos-quickstart`
         - Used for finding and downloading the Docker image
     - `Docker tag`: the branch or tag/version the image was generated from
         - e.g. `main`
         - Used for finding and downloading the Docker image
-    - `Custom settings`: the contents of your Dockerfile's `permissions` LABEL, but with relevant variable substitutions (e.g. `$IMAGE_NAME` → `blueos-quickstart`) and without the backslash line continuation characters
+    - `Custom settings`: the contents of your Dockerfile's `permissions` LABEL, but with relevant variable substitutions (e.g. `$IMAGE_NAME` → `airos-quickstart`) and without the backslash line continuation characters
         - Used for configuration of the Docker container when it's run

 <!--